 Salty beaches, sand between our toes, shopping, savory seafood and evening grogs were just what the ship’s doctor ordered.
 The sea, once more, called our names.
-So, we hooked up our RV fifth wheel to our truck and headed to Galveston Island to explore and enjoy this beautiful coastal Texas island and city.
+So, we hooked up our RV fifth wheel to our truck and headed to Galveston Island to explore and enjoy this beautiful coastal Texas Gulf Coast Island and city.
 But, you don’t need an RV to enjoy island life, you can go in whatever you drive, fly or sail in on.

 Galveston Island, Texas – Trip Planning Guide

 Although passing through Houston wasn’t really what we’d describe as fun, our sunshine beach paradise awaited to reward us with a two-week stay at Galveston Island RV Resort; about 20 minutes south of the City of Galveston.
 Beautifully situated halfway down the island between Galveston and Surfside, we enjoyed gorgeous views of the beach, grasslands and grasslands.

 But that’s not all that we got to enjoy while visiting Galveston Island.
 We got to enjoy everything under the sun that Galveston Island and the city has to offer.
 So, put on your sandals, sun hat and walking shorts as we’re going to show you all the great places to see, eat and do right on the Gulf Coast.

 With 32 miles of shoreline and a variety of parks, Galveston Island offers something for every kind of beachgoer.
 And with warm Gulf waves from spring through October, there’s plenty of time to explore each beach’s unique personality.
 Whatever your sunseeking fancy, Galveston has a beach for you.